KeremAR/DevOps-Cheat/CLOUD/AWS/Aws.md

 -   **Private IP:** Assigned from the subnet's range.
 Stays with the instance on stop/start/reboot.
 -   **Public IP:** Assigned from AWS's pool. **Changes** if you stop and start the instance.
 -   **Elastic IP (EIP):** A static public IP you own. **Persists** through stop/start cycles.
 Default limit is 5 per region.
--   **Elastic Network Interface (ENI):** A virtual network card.
-You can attach multiple ENIs to an instance to give it a presence in multiple subnets.
+-   **Elastic Network Interface (ENI):** A **virtual network card** in your VPC.
+An EC2 instance can have multiple ENIs, allowing it to have a network presence in different subnets.

+### 🌍 6.
+Edge & Hybrid Connectivity

+-   **CloudFront:** AWS's **Content Delivery Network (CDN)**.
+It caches your content (videos, images, APIs) in edge locations around the world, closer to your users, which significantly reduces latency.
+    -   **Geo-restriction:** A CloudFront feature that allows you to block or allow users from specific countries from accessing your content.
+-   **AWS Direct Connect:** A dedicated, private physical network connection between your on-premises data center and AWS.
+It provides
-### 📊 6.
+### 📊 7.
 Monitoring & Pricing

 -   **VPC Flow Logs:** Captures information about IP traffic going to and from network interfaces in your VPC.
 Use it to troubleshoot connectivity or for security analysis.
 -   **VPC Pricing:** The VPC itself is free.
 You pay for the components you launch inside it (EC2, NAT Gateways, Endpoints, etc.).

-### 🏆 7.
+### 🏆 8.
 Networking Best Practices

 1.  **Use Custom VPCs for Production:** Never use the Default VPC for production workloads.
 Always design a custom VPC to have full control over your network's architecture and security.
 2.  **Prioritize Private Subnets:** Apply the principle of least privilege.
 Place resources in private subnets by default.
 Only use public subnets for resources that must be directly accessible from the internet, like load balancers or bastion hosts.